 What Happens If I Don’t or Can’t Make Alimony Payments?

 In the event that you do not make your alimony payments, the courts may enter a judgment against you.
-This may result in wage garnishments, liens placed on your property and seizure and sale of property.
+This may result in wage garnishments, liens placed on your property, and seizure and sale of property.
 The results can be very serious.
 However, if your circumstances change significantly, such as you become disabled or ill or you have lost your job and cannot get another job that pays nearly as much as you made at time of divorce, you may be able to have the award of alimony adjusted or revised.

 The court order and your marital settlement agreement will have important information that provides additional guidance on this issue.
 It’s imperative that you seek legal counsel.
 Contact ZM Law Group for assistance immediately, we will review your situation and provide you with the guidance and representation you need to minimize or eliminate consequences with regard to this matter.
 If you are seeking payment of alimony that is unpaid and is due and owing, we will offer you the representation you need to ensure that you are paid in full.
+No matter what your circumstances are, call Zhanna A. Maydanich, and utilize an experienced divorce attorney in Owings Mills, MD.